moth-quantum/quantum-audio/README.md

 - `utils` : Common Utilary functions for Data Processing, Analysis, Circuit Preparation, etc.

-Additionaly, `tools` is provided in the repository which extends the core functionality to support Audio and Visual Examples.<br>
+Additionaly, `tools` is provided in the repository which extends the core functionality to support Audio and Visual Examples.

 For a quick tour of Quantum Audio, try [Colab](https://colab.research.google.com/drive/1qGWhTLWoxnJsR7tINR6MVGDvk56CX2uE?ts=66c70dcd) 🚀

 ## 🧩 Version Information <a id="version"></a>